London Passes: the passes to London

 - The Shard, with panoramic views

-To answer this question we need to evaluate what we want to see.
+To answer this question we need to consider what we want to see.

 The difference between the London Pass and Plus version orbits around the 4 top attractions mentioned above, found only in the Plus.